lexyblazy/cex/README.md

 - packages/app
 - packages/crypto-lib
+- packages/db-lib

-`crypto-lib` is a dependency of `app` (and most likely other services).
-To ensure changes to crypto-lib are reflected across board.
+`*-lib`(e.g crypto-lib, db-lib) is a dependency of `app` (and most likely other services).
+To ensure changes to `*-lib` are reflected across board. e.g `crypto-lib`

-run `yarn build` in crypto lib, then `yarn add file:../crypto-lib` or `yarn add ../crypto-lib` (depending on which version of yarn you're running)—— in the project that has `crypto-lib` as a dependency.
+run `yarn build` in `crypto-lib` , then `yarn add file:../crypto-lib` or `yarn add ../crypto-lib` (depending on which version of yarn you're running)—— in the project that has `crypto-lib` as a dependency.

 Services (view the `docker-compose.local-yml` for more details)

     - db (postgres database)
     - redis
     - app (the main application that serves api requests)
-    - worker (a worker that handles background task and jobs, it runs the same application context as the app)
+    - worker (a worker that handles background task and jobs, it runs the same docker image as the app)

 The app has two entry points.